bloa/magpie/docs/scenario.md

 # Configuration File

-Magpie's default entry points (see [USAGE.md](/USAGE.md)) all use configuration files to quickly fine-tune execution.
+Magpie's default entry points require a scenario file in the [INI format](https://en.wikipedia.org/wiki/INI_file).
-There are four main sections, detailed below.
+Examples of such files can be found in the `examples/scenario` folder.
+We detail in the following the different section, properties, and default values used by Magpie.

 ## `[magpie]`